facebook/react-native-website/docs/react-native-gradle-plugin.md

 ### `bundleCommand`

 This is the name of the `bundle` command to be invoked when creating the bundle for your app.
 That's useful if you're using [RAM Bundles](/docs/ram-bundles-inline-requires).
-By default is just `bundle` but can be customized to add extra flags as follows:
+By default is `bundle` but can be customized to add extra flags as follows:

 ```groovy
 bundleCommand = "ram-bundle"